singularity/singularity/README.txt

 You should have received a copy of the GNU General Public License along with this program; if not, write to the Free Software Foundation, Inc., 59 Temple Place - Suite 330, Boston, MA  02111-1307, USA.

+Data License:
+The sounds, the text files, and the icons in the data subdirectory are under the Creative Commons Licence "Attribution-ShareAlike 2.5":

+You are free:

+    * to copy, distribute, display, and perform the work
+    * to make derivative works
+    * to make commercial use of the work

+Under the following conditions:
+Attribution.
+You must attribute the work in the manner specified by the author or licensor.
+Share Alike.
+If you alter, transform, or build upon this work, you may distribute the resulting work only under a license identical to this one.

+    * For any reuse or distribution, you must make clear to others the license terms of this work.
+    * Any of these conditions can be waived if you get permission from the copyright holder.

+See the file Attribution-ShareAlike 2.5.html for the legal-quality license.

 Graphic License: